lieblb/tiltr/README.md

 ## Starting up TestILIAS

-Starting up TestILIAS happens via the `up.py` script, which takes the number of parallel client machines you want to start:
+Starting up TestILIAS happens via the `compose.py` script, which takes the number of parallel client machines you want to start:

 ```
 cd /path/to/testilias
-./up.py --n 5
+./compose.py up --n 5
 ```

 After TestILIAS started up, you should be able to access the TestILIAS main GUI under: